-Figure 3.1: Total spent and collected 1 April 2019 - 31 March 2020
+Figure 3.2: Total spent and collected 1 April 2020 - 31 March 2021

-Total CIL spent and collected between 1 April 2019 - 31 March 2020
+Total CIL spent and collected between 1 April 2020 - 31 March 2021

-The total income from CIL and the total CIL expenditure between the 1 April 2019 and 31 March 2020 are:
+The total income from CIL and the total CIL expenditure between the 1 April 2020 and 31 March 2021 are:

-Total CIL income received (2019/20): £ 471,384.41 Strategic CIL: £ 622,500 Total CIL allocated to project in 2019/20 but not yet Neighbourhood CIL: £ 130,119 spent (at 31 March 2020): Administration: £ 10,593 Total: £ 763,212 Strategic CIL: £ 27,565 Total CIL expenditure (2019/20): Neighbourhood CIL: £ 0 Total GIL experiulture (2019/20).
-Administration: £ 12,977 Total: £ 40,542
+Total CIL received (CIL receipts) (2020/21): £54,960

+Strategic CIL: £ 588,872

+Total CIL allocated to project at 1 April 2021 but not Neighbourhood CIL: £ 82,867

+yet spent: Administration: £ 8,950

+Total: £ 680,689

+Strategic CIL: £ 6,128

+Total CIL expenditure (2020/21): Neighbourhood CIL: £ 74,886

+Administration: £ 12,438

+Total: £ 93,452

-Figure 3.2: CIL funds in the account (31 March 2020)
+Figure 3.3: CIL funds in the account (at 31 March 2021)

-CIL funds in the account (available to spend)
+CIL funds in the account

-On the 31 March 2020, the following CIL was available to the Council and had not been allocated at that time.
+On the 31 March 2021, the following CIL was available to the Council and had not been allocated at that time.
 In accordance with the Regulations the CIL funds are split:

-80% £ 180,412 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
+80% £ 246,815 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
 It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list (formerly Regulation 123 list).
-MEIGHBOURHOOD FUND 15% £ 24,765 for the CIL Neighbourhood Fund Allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
-Provides grants of between £1,500 and £50,000 for infrastructure-related projects.
-5% £0 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
+Please note: since the 31 March 2021 Strategic CIL funds have been committed through the internal budget setting process to other projects such as Stokes Bay Splash Park and potential projects in the Alver Valley.
+15% £ 5,256 for the CIL Neighbourhood Fund Allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
+Provides grants for infrastructure- related projects.
+5% £ 902 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
 It will also be used to partly fund future reviews of CIL.
-Total CIL funds = £ 205,177
+Total CIL funds = £ 252,973

-3.6 Whilst the monitoring period required in the Regulations is 1 April 2019 - 31 March 2020 it is also useful to include an additional table which sets out the unallocated funds as at 1 September 2020.
+3.6 Whilst the monitoring period required in the Regulations is 1 April - 31 March it is also useful to include an additional table which sets out the unallocated funds as at 1 September 2021.
 These figures are used to determine the amount distributed as part of the CIL Neighbourhood Fund and provide an up-to-date figure for the Strategic CIL Fund which feeds into the Capital Programme.